Tips for preparing customer lists for email marketing

 Step 5: Create MailChimp Segment via Tags

-I’ll go back to MailChimp and Import the subscribers, this time choosing Copy and Paste.
+I’ll go back to MailChimp and Import Contact, this time choosing Copy and Paste.
 I copy just the email column, as it will sync with the customer list by just email.
+Don’t forget to check the box for “Update Current Subscribers,” otherwise this step won’t work.
 I’ll follow the organization prompts, but this time add a Tag, such as “StayingSpring2023.”

 Step 6.